Searinvestments/pricing/account_faq.md

 ## Why won't my credit card go through?
 {: #addcard}

 Protecting your identity is a priority for us, therefore we take credit card verification very seriously.
 The simplest way to resolve your issue is to contact us by using one of the following methods.
-We'll ask you a few questions to verify your identity and credit card to then get you back on your way to productivity.
+We'll ask you a few questions to verify your identity to then get you back on your way to productivity.

    * Call us: 1-866-325-0045 (Select option 3.)
    * Email us: [accounting@softlayer.com](accounting@softlayer.com)